tysm/cpsols/README.md

-# cpsols
+# Competitive Programming Solutions

-Competitive Programming Solutions
+This is a repository of solutions to a set of problems from competitive programming competitions